Spotting planes on "Saint Martin d'Europe" can be dangerous

 This trail stretches from coast to coast.
 “Just big enough to land medium-sized planes,” says Greek correspondent Thijs Kettenis, who also visited the spot for observers.
 “So it’s also known as a difficult airport.
 An Airbus needs the full length of the runway.”

-This course starts just behind the waves and has a length of 1628 meters.
+This course starts directly behind the waves and has a length of 1628 meters.
 In comparison: the average length of airports in Europe is 2500 meters, or 1.5 times longer.

 “Spectacular phenomenon”